playi/pxt/docs/writing-docs/user-tutorials.md

 #### Cloud caching

 To increase performance, the MakeCode websites may "cloud cache" the release version of a previously used extension and tutorials hosted in a user GitHub repository.
 This means that if you commit changes to a tutorial you have in a repostory, those updates might not appear when you try to test the tutorial in MakeCode.
 The MakeCode cloud cache will not reflect your changes until you **create a new release version** for your repository.
-Makng a new release will force the cache to clear the prior version and refresh to the new version the next time it's requested.
+Making a new release will force the cache to clear the prior version and refresh to the new version the next time it's requested.
 See [GitHub releases](https://arcade.makecode.com/github/release) for more about creating a versioned release.

+Again, to be clear, you need to make the release through the [Github integration](https://makecode.com/extensions/github-authoring) on the MakeCode website.
+Making a release directly on github.com does _not_ force the cache to clear.

 ### ~